wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 ---

 - `next_format=""` The output display format when a next payment time is available and in the future; i.e., greater than the current time.
-You can use the `%%date%%` replacement code in order to inject the next payment date/time into this output variation if you like. _**Tip:** This attribute supports HTML markup (be sure to use single-quotes instead of double-quotes in any HTML Markup)._
+You can use the `%%date%%` replacement code in order to inject the next payment date/time into this output variation if you like. _**Tip:** This attribute supports HTML markup (use single-quotes instead of double-quotes in any HTML Markup)._

   **Default value for `next_format=""` is dynamic:**